natcap/natural-capital-footprint-impact/README.md

 ### Point mode
 `natural-capital-footprint-impact -e <ecosystem service table path> points <asset point vector path> <output vector path> <output table path>`

 In **Point mode**, you provide the assets as latitude/longitude coordinate points.
 The asset footprint is not known or modeled.
-Statistics are calculated under each point only.
+Ecosystem service statistics are calculated under each point only.

 ### Buffer mode
 `natural-capital-footprint-impact -e <ecosystem service table path> points --buffer-table <buffer table path> <asset point vector path> <output vector path> <output table path>`

 In **Buffer mode**, you provide the assets as latitude/longitude coordinate points.
 The asset footprint is modeled by buffering each point with an area determined by the asset category in the Buffer table.
-Statistics are calculated under each footprint.
+Ecosystem service statistics are calculated under each footprint.

 ### Polygon mode
 `natural-capital-footprint-impact -e <ecosystem service table path> polygons <asset polygon vector path> <output vector path> <output table path>`

 In **Polygon mode**, you provide the assets as footprint polygons.
 This mode is preferred if asset footprint data is available.
-Statistics are calculated under each footprint.
+Ecosystem service statistics are calculated under each footprint.

 ## Output formats

 {???
 Add details about the output fields - names, units, description, etc. An example for each would be good too. ???}

 ### Footprint statistics vector
-The output vector attribute table contains 30 columns named `<service>_<statistic>`, for each combination of the 5 ecosystem services and these 6 statistics:
+The output vector attribute table is based on the point or polygon asset vector provided as input.
+Using the provided service list, 30 columns named `<service>_<statistic>` are added to the original attribute table, one for each combination of the 5 ecosystem services and these 6 statistics:

 - `max`: maximum service value within the asset footprint
 - `mean`: mean service value within the asset footprint
 - `sum`: sum of service values on each pixel within the asset footprint
 - `count`: number of pixels within the asset footprint that have data for the service
-- `nodata_count`: number of pixels within the asset_footprint that are missing for the service
+- `nodata_count`: number of pixels within the asset footprint that are missing data for the service
 - `flag`: binary value indicating whether the asset has been flagged.
 Assets are flagged if their `max` value is greater than the `flag_threshold` value in the ecosystem service table.

+If the ecosystem service table has been modified with a different number of services, then the 6 statistics will be calculated for each of the user-defined services, with new columns defined as noted above.

 ### Company statistics table
 The output company table contains
+{???
+Again, is "es_id" is used for "service" below?
+If so, make this explicit here, note in the ecosystem service table section, and make consistent throughout the doc. ???}

-- `<service>_sum`: Sum of natural capital values under asset footprints for each service
+- `<service>_sum`: Sum of each ecosystem service under asset footprints for each service
-- `<service>_mean`: Mean of natural capital values under asset footprints
+- `<service>_mean`: Mean of each ecosystem service under asset footprints
 - `<service>_assets`: For each service, the number of assets with data
-- `<service>_area`: total area of asset footprints per company that are overlapping data for each service
+- `<service>_area`: Total area of asset footprints per company that are overlapping data for each service
 - `<service>_flags`: For each service, the number of assets flagged
 - `percent_<service>_flagged`:  For each service, the percent of assets flagged
 - `total_assets`: Total number of assets belonging to each company
 - `total_area`: Total area of asset footprints belonging to each company
 - `total_flags`: Number of assets flagged (receiving a 1) for criteria 2.d in section (4) above
-- `percent_total_flagged`: Percent of assets flagged in any category With and without nature access
+- `percent_total_flagged`: Percent of assets flagged in any category